 Wood plays a starring role in any great French-inspired decorative scheme, whether it’s painted, distressed, sanded down, waxed, oiled or a combination, either brightly colourful or calmly cool, 100% sophisticated or made unique with a quirky carnival edge.

 As wood finishing experts we usually focus our blog posts on the wood side of things but we simply couldn’t resist revealing a series of entire interiors for your delectation and inspiration.
 We’ve spent some time researching the web for the finest French interiors, shabby chic and similar decorative styles.
 Take a look at this little lot and see whether there’s something fresh to float your creative boat.
-There’s nothing quite like beautiful photos complete interiors to whet your appetite and get the ideas flowing.
+There’s nothing quite like beautiful photos of completed interiors to whet your appetite and get the ideas flowing.

 Fresh French interior design ideas for 2015